adobe/aio-theme/README.md

 ]
 ```

+If the current location corresponds to a `path` defined under `pages`, the correspond tab in the Global Navigation is set as active.
+Otherwise, the first defined tab is set as active by default.

+**At least one defined page is required.
+It's recommended to define the first page `path` as the root path `/`.**

 *The order in which the pages are defined is respected in the Global Navigation.*

 A common shared configuration at `@adobe/gatsby-theme-parliament/globalNav.json` defines the Global Navigation logo, title, menus etc.
-It's pre-configured and used in the templates in the `gatsby-config.js` file by default.
+It's pre-configured and used in the templates inside the `gatsby-config.js` file by default.

 ### Side Navigation